thepirat000/CachingFramework.Redis/README.md

 ```

 #### Messages types
-Each subscription listen to messages of the specified type (or inherited from it).
+Each subscription listen to messages of the specified type (or inherited from it):
 ```c#
 cache.Subscribe<User>("entities", user => Console.WriteLine(user.Id));
 cache.Subscribe<Manager>("entities", mgr => Console.WriteLine(mgr.Id));